 - Please use the latest version of the BRAdmin Professional 3 utility that is available as a download from http://solutions.brother.com/.
 This utility is only available for Windows[®] users. - If you are using a firewall function of anti-spyware or antivirus applications, temporarily disable them.
-Once you are sure that you can print, configure the software settings following the instructions. - Node Name: Node name appears in the current BRAdmin Professional window.
+Once you are sure that you can print, configure the software settings following the instructions. - Node Name: Node name appears in the current BRAdmin Professional 3 window.
 The default node name of the print server in the machine is "BRNxxxxxxxxxxxx" for a wired network or "BRWxxxxxxxxxxx" for a wireless network. ("xxxxxxxxxxxxx" is your machine's MAC Address / Ethernet Address.)

-- 1 Start the BRAdmin Professional 3 utility (from Windows® 2000/XP, Windows Vista® or Windows Server® 2003/2008), by clicking Start/All Programs 1/Brother Administrator Utilities/Brother BRAdmin Professional 3/BRAdmin Professional 3. - Programs for Windows® 2000 users
+- 1 Start the BRAdmin Professional 3 utility (from Windows®) by clicking Start/All Programs 1/Brother Administrator Utilities/Brother BRAdmin Professional 3/BRAdmin Professional 3. - 1 Programs for Windows[®] 2000 users

 - Choose the print server which you want to configure. - 3 Choose Configure Device from the Control menu. - 4 Enter a password if you have set one.
-The default password is "access". - 5 You can now change the print server settings.

-- If the print server is set to its factory default settings without using a DHCP/BOOTP/RARP server, the device will appear as APIPA in the BRAdmin Professional 3 utility screen. - You can find the node name and MAC Address / Ethernet Address (IP Address above) by printing out the Printer Settings Page. - See Printing the Printer Settings Page on page 111.
+The default password is "access". - 5 You can now change the print server settings. - Note - If the print server is set to its factory default settings without using a DHCP/BOOTP/RARP server, the device will appear as APIPA in the BRAdmin Professional 3 utility screen. - You can find the node name and MAC Address / Ethernet Address (IP Address above) by printing out the Network Configuration page. - See Printing the Network Configuration page on page 69.